Ph.D. Requirements

 Rationale

-Students entering the Master's program typically have one of two goals: they intend to pursue research in Computer Science and are preparing themselves to enter Ph.D. programs, or they intend to become professional computer scientists and pursue careers in industry.
-In both cases, students should take collections of courses that not only give them strength in particular areas of Computer Science, but also include complementary areas that familiarize them with other ways of thinking about the field.
-For example, a student whose interests are in the practical aspects of designing computer systems should certainly take courses in this area, but should also be exposed to the mindset of theoretical computer science.
-In a rapidly changing discipline, there is much cross-fertilization among areas and students should have some experience in doing advanced work in areas not directly related to their own.
+Students entering the Master’s program typically have one of two goals: they intend to pursue research careers in computer science and are preparing themselves to enter PhD programs, or they intend to become professional computer scientists and pursue careers in industry.
+In both cases, some students might take collections of courses that not only give them strength in particular areas of computer science, but also include complementary areas that familiarize them with other ways of thinking about the field.
+For example, a student whose interests are in the practical aspects of designing computer systems should certainly take courses in this area, but might also gain some breadth, taking courses in, perhaps, artificial intelligence.
+However, some students might feel they’ve obtained sufficient breadth from their undergraduate studies, and feel the need to take courses only in their areas of specialization.
+Thus, while we suggest to students that they should explore both depth in a particular area as well as breadth in a broad collection of areas, we allow them to take whatever collection of CS courses they (and their advisors) feel serves their needs.

-A student whose goal is to be a professional computer scientist should have some professional experience as part of her or his preparation.
-A certain amount of coursework is required before a student can qualify for a pedagogically useful internship.
-Students with limited experience in Computer Science should take a few advanced Computer Science courses before embarking on an internship.
-Other students, particularly those whose undergraduate degrees were at Brown, will have had internship experiences while undergraduates.
+Students whose goals are to be professional computer scientists should have some professional experience as part of their preparation.
+A certain amount of basic coursework is required before a student can qualify for a pedagogically useful internship.
+Students with limited experience in computer science should take a few advanced computer science courses before embarking on an internship.
+Other students, particularly those whose undergraduate degrees were at Brown, will likely have had internship experiences while undergraduates.
 Internships provide insights for subsequent courses and project work at Brown.
 Students without such experiences are at a disadvantage with respect to their peers.
-Thus we strongly encourage students who have not had such experience to choose of of options 2, 4, and 6, for which internships are required.

 A Master's degree normally requires three to four semesters of full-time study, depending upon one's preparation.